MAECProject/maec-output-framework/README.rst

         "import_path":"virustotal_to_maec",        # package identifier, used with importlib.import_module

-        "options": {                               # options used to build the ScriptOptions object "deduplicate_bundles": True,   # implies MalewareSubject::deduplicate_bundles
+        "options": {                               # options used to build the ScriptOptions object "deduplicate_bundles": True,   # implies MalwareSubject::deduplicate_bundles
-                    "dereference_bundles": False,  # implies MalewareSubject::dereference_bundles
+                    "dereference_bundles": False,  # implies MalwareSubject::dereference_bundles
-                    "normalize_bundles": True      # implies MalewareSubject::normalize_bundles
+                    "normalize_bundles": True      # implies MalwareSubject::normalize_bundles
         },

         "api_key":"1a2b3c4d5e6f7"                  # API key used by this module when contacting a service }

-The ``global_config`` dictionary currently only uses a ``proxies`` entry, which should have a dictionary value.
+The ``global_config`` dictionary (applicable to all modules) currently contains only a ``proxies`` entry, which represents a dictionary of proxy servers (HTTP or HTTPS) to use.
 The ``global_config`` dictionary therefore looks like:

 ::